About Union Gospel Mission

 ACCOMMODATIONS & AMENITIES

-According to Union Gospel Mission’s website, residents of LifeChange stay in gender-specific transitional recovery houses.
-Women live with their children.
+Residents of LifeChange stay in gender-specific transitional recovery houses.
+Mothers may live with their children.

 WHAT ALUMNI SAY

-In the two anonymous Rehabs.com survey responses provided by program alumni to date, one simply referred to their experience as “good” while the other wrote: “They treat the whole person & all the issues.”
+In the two anonymous Rehabs.com survey responses provided by program alumni to date, one simply referred to their experience at the Union Gospel Mission as “good,” while the other wrote: “They treat the whole person & all the issues.”

 WHAT STAFF SAY

 The single staff member surveyed by Rehabs.com as of this writing awarded the program five out of five stars in indicating how strongly they’d recommend Union Gospel Mission to others.
-The anonymous employee also left similarly high marks for program affordability and cleanliness.
+The anonymous employee also left five out of five stars for program affordability and cleanliness.
 Holistic offerings, however, were given only two stars.
 They found the old building a facility weakness but called it a “Great non-profit organization for people who have few options."

-While there is currently no information provided on the facility’s website regarding its costs, program participants can expect to work at the Union Gospel Mission thrift store as part of the recovery process.
+The program is supported by its thrift stores and donations.
+Program participants work at the organization's thrift store as part of the recovery process.
 Revenue generated supports some of the costs of the LifeChange recovery program.

 Flag For Review